ZIP Code 01852 in Lowell, MA

 Schools in ZIP Code 01852

 ZIP Code 01852 is in the Lowell School District, which serves grades Pre-Kindergarten thru 12th.
-There are 11 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 11 public schools and 1 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 B.f.
 Butler Middle School 1140 Gorham Street